Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Problem Formulation for Broadened-beam URA Coefficient Design in LEO SatComs

-We can observe that the QoS guarantee constraint (\ref{P1_00b}) results in the beampattern main lobe lower bound constraint (\ref{P1_1c}), and the main lobe lower bound is anticipated to follow the shape of $\sigma(\theta)$ as shown in Fig. \ref{Fig:URA_isolux_radiation_mask}.
-The shape of $\sigma(\theta)$ is related to the distance variation between SAT and UT due to the Earth's curvature which has also been considered in \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023} for synthesizing the isoflux radiation patterns.
-Different from \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023} that aims to synthesize isoflux radiation patterns without main lobe variation, we only constrain the main lobe lower bound to guarantee the received SNR in SAT service areas.
-We suppose that each UT can select proper modulation and coding schemes (MODCODs) based on the received SNR for decoding.
-Hence, there is no need to constrain all UTs for having the same received SNR, and we don't have to put strict constraints for synthesizing patterns without main lobe variation.
-Moreover, we consider CMC (\ref{P1_00c}) which has not been considered in \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023}.
+We can observe that the QoS guarantee constraint (\ref{P1_00b}) results in the beampattern main lobe lower bound constraint (\ref{P1_1c}), and the main lobe lower bound is anticipated to follow the shape of $\sigma(\theta)$, defined in (\ref{URA_isoflux_mask}), as shown in Fig. \ref{Fig:URA_isolux_radiation_mask}.
+The shape of $\sigma(\theta)$ is related to the distance variation between SAT and UT due to the Earth's curvature which has also been considered in \cite{Vigano2010, Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023} for synthesizing isoflux radiation patterns.
+Moreover, CMCs (\ref{P1_00c}) enable PAs to operate at near compression points to maximize efficiency which has not been considered in \cite{Vigano2010, Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023}.
+The problem (\ref{P1_1}) is a non-convex problem that is nonsmooth and difficult to solve.
+Furthermore, URA with a large number of antenna elements, e.g., \mbox{$32 \times 32$}, is preferable for SAT to enhance the downlink capacity.
+However, intensive computations are required to solve the problem (\ref{P1_1}) when variable ${\bf W}$ has a large size.
+Thus, the nonconvex constraints and large variable sizes make solving the URA design problem (\ref{P1_1}) challenging.